Needlesslord/PaintWars_by_BrainDeadStudios/README.md

 *Paint Wars* is an isometric single player RTS game featuring a campaign with playable units, buildable structures and manageable resources where the player will have to fight against waves of enemies trying to destroy his base.
 The game is located in a paint themed world where resources, units and buildings will be related to paint.

-**DISCLAIMER:** This version is not the final one, so please do not mind bugs and lack of content.
-We are working on that!
+**DISCLAIMER:** This is version v1.0, but we intend to do more in the future!

-*Current version: v0.85*
+*Current version: v1.0*

 ## Key Features